michaelthomasletts/michaelthomasletts.github.io/content/blog/retinitis-pigmentosa.md

 I'm leaving this post up anyway.

-The public artifacts of my work are strong, but _the specific context in which those artifacts were created_ makes them _something else_ -- a testament to my resilience, I hope.
+The public artifacts of my work are strong, but _the specific context in which those artifacts were created makes them something else_ -- a testament to my resilience, _I hope_.

 We can talk about contributions at my job all day.
 Those accomplishments are certainly valuable.
 But they're ineluctably _abstract_.
-Open-source projects -- particularly projects which large companies _actually use and depend upon_, in some cases _at an enterprise scale_ -- evince deeper insights.
-They're artifacts which can be cogitated, analyzed, and dwelled upon.
-An extemporaneous conversation about a project can't offer that depth.
+Open-source projects -- particularly projects which large companies _actually use and depend upon_, in some cases _at an enterprise scale_ -- offer deeper insights.
+They're artifacts which can be dwelled upon in ways which extemporaneous conversation doesn't make easy (or possible).
 Would you rather _hear about_ a system I implemented or _see one_?
-Would you rather hear about a singular project or evaluate a _whole ecosystem_ I'm gradually building _in my free time_?
+Would you rather hear about a singular project or evaluate a _whole ecosystem_ I'm gradually building _in my free time_ and reach _your own_ conclusions?

 What my CV doesn't say: **the greatest achievements of my career occurred during the most difficult period of my life.**

-What does that say about what I'm made of?
-Does it say something strange about life -- metaphysical, phenomenological?
-Or both?
-That is up to you to decide.
+What does that say about me?
+Does it say something peculiar about life -- metaphysical, phenomenological?
+Both?

-Until now, besides family and close friends, nobody knew what I had overcome.
+Until now, besides family and close friends, nobody knew what I had to overcome.
 So far, I've kept all of this to myself, quietly.
 I think people _should know_.
 I _sometimes_ trust such thoughts blindly and figure things out later.
 We call that "emergent design" in my field.

 Cheers to shots in the dark.
 Threnodies for maculae.